canonical/rockcraft/docs/tutorials/migrate-to-chiselled-rock.rst

 From a quick analysis of the reference Dockerfile above, the following requirements must be met:

-- R1. the ROCK must be based on Ubuntu Jammy
+- R1.
+The ROCK must be based on Ubuntu Jammy
-- R2. there is no predefined Entrypoint or default command
+- R2.
+There is no predefined Entrypoint or default command
 - R3.
 The ROCK must have version 6.0 of the .NET Runtime installed
 - R4. ``/usr/bin/dotnet`` must be a symbolic link to the .NET binary